Skip to content

 Workato > Complete Tallyfy tasks from Workato

-Workato recipes can programmatically complete Tallyfy tasks by using HTTP PUT requests to the task completion endpoint with proper authentication and form field data allowing smooth cross-platform automation when events occur in systems like DocuSign or CRM platforms.
+Workato recipes can programmatically complete Tallyfy tasks using HTTP requests to the task completion endpoint with proper authentication and form field data, triggered by events in systems like DocuSign or CRM platforms.